Sleeping With The Radio On

 If you decide that you’re going to start using the radio for sleep, should you be tuning into the latest chart toppers, listening to talk shows, or looking for something more classical?

-As we mentioned above, the answer to this question can differ depending on your personality.
+As mentioned above, the answer to this question can differ depending on your personality.
 If you don’t like classical music, then it might not relax you as much as other people.
 You’ll need to take your personal preferences into account.

-Compared to music, talking can more easily blur into white noise – particularly if you’re listening to something that you’re not 100% involved in.
+Compared to music, talking can more easily blur into white noise – particularly if you’re listening to something you’re not 100% involved in.

 If you do prefer music, the most obvious choice is something calm and slow.
-Classical music is a good choice for some, but even certain classical songs have a wide dynamic range (loud moments), which makes it less relaxing.
+Classical music is a good choice for some, but even certain classical songs have a wide dynamic range (loud moments), which makes them less relaxing.

-To help solve the problem of what kind of music you should listen to while you sleep, a New Zealand radio station host named John Watson launched the very first channel in the area specifically devoted to insomniacs.
+To help solve the problem of what kind of music you should listen to while you sleep, a New Zealand radio station host named John Watson launched the first channel in the area specifically devoted to insomniacs.

 Rather than looking to engage and entertain his listeners like most Disc Jockeys, John prides himself on delivering a show that sends his audience to sleep.